LGBTQ+ Community

 1. How do I hire LGBTQ+ employees?

 Here are six steps to attract more LGBTQ+ employees: 1.
 Train your existing staff on discrimination policies.
 2. Make LGBTQ+ inclusion part of your brand.
 3. Communicate your LGBTQ+ recruitment efforts clearly.
 4. Recognize that LGBTQ+ involves a wide range of people.
 5. Make the workplace safe for everyone.
-6. Ensure inclusion outside of the human resource.
+6. Ensure inclusion outside of human resource.

 2. Can an employer ask if you are LGBTQ+?